4eckd/itsdifferentproductions/README.md

 - **2024-07-29**: Connected project to Supabase instance
 - **2024-07-29**: Created database schema and storage buckets in Supabase
 - **2024-07-29**: Set up Row Level Security policies for data protection
+- **2024-07-30**: Deployed project to Vercel with CI/CD pipeline
+- **2024-07-30**: Created helper functions for database and storage operations
+- **2024-07-30**: Updated documentation with deployment details

 ## Future Plans